AtlasAnatomy/CargoFul_exercises/README.md

 6. **Algorithm Assessment**: Evaluate model accuracy using metrics like Ljung-Box Q, Variance, RMSE and Log-Likelihood.

 View (partially) the Notebook directly via [nbviewer](https://nbviewer.org/github/AtlasAnatomy/CargoFul_exercises/blob/main/Time_series_POS.ipynb).

+Note: the nbviewer or Jupyter light are tools that can't use some features like widgets or visualize 3D plots.
+For a complete representation of the notebook, refer to the (#getting-started) section.

 ### Exercise 2: Spatial Analytics